 - Security opens at around 8am for a 10am / 10:30am start time depending on the season.
 Get there around 7.30am to join the queues for security to give you the best chance at getting a prime position.

 - Dresscode – don’t risk getting turned away at the gates of the Vatican!
 Ladies will need to have their shoulders covered and any shorts or skirts must be below the knee.
 Gents must not wear sleeveless shirt.

 - Baggage– travel light.
 Security is tight and you will be going through metal detectors.
 Large crowds too are not an ideal place for a lot of luggage – a small zippable bag is all you need.

 - Summer visitors – be prepared for heat.
 Water, sunscreen and caps are a must, we also think those little tins of cooling face spray are a great accessory for the Roman heat!

-– Tickets – to get right in the middle in the seated portion you will need to reserve a ticket in advance.
+- Tickets – to get right in the middle in the seated portion you will need to reserve a ticket in advance.
 Save trouble and time picking up tickets when booking this online ticket.
 Just show up to the meeting point on time !

-- Don’t buy a ticket!
+- Don’t buy a ticket off-line !
 If approached by a ticket tout selling you a “package” including access to the Papal audience run for the hills – the tickets are free!

 Get Papal audience tickets

-– You don’t need tickets to access the audience with the Pope, however it is nice to keep one as a souvenir of your time in the Vatican and also helps the authorities plan for the number of people who anticipate attending
+- You don’t need tickets to access the audience with the Pope.
+However it is nice to keep one as a souvenir of your time in the Vatican.
+It also helps the authorities plan for the number of people who anticipate attending

 - A word of warning – even if you have a ticket you are not guaranteed entry.
 In fact, those without tickets who arrive earlier have a better chance of getting in than those who do.
 If the place is full (this is a risk in winter time when the audience is held indoors) you won’t be granted access.
 Period.